The Cost Of Waiting For The Market

 We are allowing our home to become stagnant and grow stale on the market while we are waiting for the market to catch up.
 A rising market isn’t guaranteed to overcome diminishing buyer confidence due to the diminishing time value of our home and social proof affirmation working against us!

-Although one does indeed acknowledge that waiting for the market has potentially partial merits, I must stress that all of the above scenarios that we’ve looked at are simplified examples and we cannot feasibly account for all of the real world variables and intricacies of the market.
+Although one does indeed acknowledge that waiting for the market has potentially partial merits, I must stress that all of the above scenarios that we’ve looked at are simplified examples and we cannot feasibly account for all of the real world variables and intricacies of the market!

-I must point out that waiting for the market means that we are effectively giving up a degree of our control to the market and allowing external forces to have a say in when we decide to sell.
-Not only are we allowing our home to become stagnant and grow stale on the market while we are waiting for the ‘right’ moment/buyer/offer/price, but the power of determining market value is already held by the buyers (see buyer sentiment), and so if we give up a degree of our control to the market, we are in fact further empowering the buyers’ bargaining position, while diminishing our own bargaining position, hampering our own ability to achieve the best price or the market price!
+Not only are we allowing our home to become stagnant and grow stale on the market while we are waiting for the ‘right’ moment/buyer/offer/price; but we are also effectively further strengthening or empowering the bargaining position of the buyers who make up the market and who already have the power of determining the market value of our home (see the foundation of price, in particular, buyer sentiment); while simultaneously we are incidentally diminishing our own bargaining position, consequently hampering our own ability to achieve the best price or the market price!

-Instead of waiting for the market to catch up, it would be far better for us that we take charge and control of the sale, and aim to achieve the best price in the market that we’re currently in.
+Instead of waiting for the market to catch up, it would be far better for our own bargaining position that we take charge and control of the sale, and aim to achieve the best price in the market that we are currently in!

 Our home is susceptible to the ever-changing nature of the market